John Harvie Sr.

-John Harvie, often called Colonel John Harvie (1706–1767), was raised in Stirlingshire, Scotland and immigrated to the United States.
+John Harvie, often called Colonel John Harvie (1706–1767), was raised in Stirlingshire, Scotland and immigrated to the Thirteen Colonies.
 He settled in Albemarle County, Virginia by 1735 and purchased Belmont that was a plantation near Shadwell and Keswick, Virginia.
 He had close relationships with his neighbors the Jeffersons and was the guardian of future president Thomas Jefferson for some years after Jefferson's father died.

 Early life

 Harvie was born in Gargunnock, Stirlingshire, Scotland on December 20, 1706, son of John Harvie.
 The Acts of Union 1707, implemented the year following Harvie's birth, created the single Kingdom of Great Britain.
 England and Scotland had shared one ruler since 1603, but now their parliaments were merged.
 Although there was significant anti-English sentiment in Scotland at the turn of the 18th century, political leaders in Scotland sought to unite with England to improve their trade opportunities with English colonies, thus improving their poor economy.
 This was complicated, however, by the Jacobite uprisings that began in 1688 to restore James II and his descendants to the throne.
 Immediately after the Union, Scotland began to trade with the colonies.
 Tobacco was important to Virginia's economy, where it was grown, as well as to Scotland, where it was the major import from the colonies in the early and mid-18th century.
 Ships left the Chesapeake Bay for Scotland to deliver tobacco and returned with immigrants and goods for the colonists.
 In 1769, Virginia and Maryland received 83% of Scotland's exports.